zc/cimaa/README.rst

 - Flexibility

-  It should be easy to choose monitoring infrustructure to suit your environment.
+  It should be easy to choose monitoring infrastructure to suit your environment.

 - Nagios (and nagionic) plugin support